anthemion-org/ogle-web/README.md

 There are only five methods in the Pt2 API, so these results are not encouraging.

 Speaking of closures, the `tPoolDie` class in this project generates random sequences of letter dice with specific probability distributions, for use when creating boards.
 That class _could_ be replaced with a factory that returns a die-generating function, with the state in the class being converted to a closure.
 Many JavaScript developers would consider that more idiomatic, but is it better?
 The class implementation has an obvious structure that requires no knowledge of closures, it cleanly separates initialization code from the class’s API, and it allows instance state to be viewed in the debugger without expanding _Variables_ window entries, or visiting the factory function.
-The closure is merely ‘interesting’.
+The closure is merely interesting.

 #### Method advantages